 Next to one of Bristol’s other well-known bridges (the Prince of Wales Bridge or Second Severn Crossing as it’s known) is Severn Beach.
 It takes about 25-minutes to drive from Bristol, or you can catch a 40-minute train ride from Bristol Temple Meads to this South Gloucestershire village.

 If you’re going by car, head towards Station Road (postcode BS35 4PL) to park on the street.
-From here it’s easy to get onto the flat concrete path that skirts the stark coastline in both directions.
+From here it’s easy to get onto the pram friendly flat concrete path that skirts the stark coastline in both directions.

 If you turn left away from the bridge you’ll follow alongside the shingly beach with views across to Wales, Flat Holm Island, the lights of Portishead and industrial Avonmouth.
-Or, follow the concrete promenade north – under the M4 bridge – for one mile to discover a protected saltmarsh where thousands of birds stop by on their annual migration.
+Or, take the concrete promenade north – under the M4 bridge – for one mile to discover a protected saltmarsh where thousands of birds stop by on their annual migration.
 The flat pathways are perfect for buggies and little ones on their bikes and scooters.

 For a post buggy walk refuel, try Shirley’s Cafe for fish and chips and a cuppa or plan ahead.

 This Victorian seaside town in North Somerset overlooks the Bristol Channel and has a long pebble beach with a slipway running into the sea.